-What is the Reason for Rape?
+What is the Cause of Rape?

 Q: Sir, we portray our India as a woman and call her “Mother India”.
 Yet we see many rape cases, even in which we see a man raping his own mother, daughter or sister.
 What drives a man with such madness of pleasure to do such an inhuman act?

 Sadhguru: We call this “Mother Earth.”
 Does that mean all crime on this planet will stop?
 No. There is a variety of crime.
 Sexual assault on women is very much there.
 There are many aspects to this.
 We can get angry and say, “Okay, hang them.”
 Well, if you bring hanging as a punishment for rape, you must understand that in a rape case, the only witness is almost always the victim.
 If you guarantee to a rapist that, if you rape and get caught, you will hang for sure, what do you think he will do?
 He will eliminate that only witness.
 So, before we say something, we must be careful what we are saying.
 This does not mean we are supporting them.
 It is just a question of whether you are looking for a solution or a Kangaroo court: “Hang everybody!”

 We must look at why this is happening.
 One thing is that, for India as a culture, this is the first generation that women are actually coming out on the street, walking and working with men in close proximity.
 People are not used to this.
 Also, millions of young people are moving from villages to cities.
 In their village, their idea of a woman was their mother, their mausi, their attey or patti [aunt or grandmother].
 Now they come and see young girls walking on the street.
 It is very new for them.
 Let us not simply discount things and act like we have dropped from somewhere.